 NOTE: If at any point, the spin gets interrupted (e.g., the user’s login times out, the user closes out of ThreatConnect), a subsequent re-spin will take less time, because the results of the interrupted first spin will have been cached.

-- After the spin is underway, the screen will change to a countdown indicating the total number of domains in the spin and how many of those domains have not yet had their data collected (Figure 5).
+- After the spin is underway, the screen will change to a countdown indicating the number of domains in the spin that have not yet had their data collected (Figure 5).

 NOTE: The countdown does not always move in real time.
 It is best used as a general measure of progress rather than an exact indicator of how many domains remain in the spinning process.